howff/ccast-player/README.md

 * Tell Chromecast to play from a URL
 * Listen for requests for that URL
 * Stream media back to the Chromecast client

-# To do

-* Currently leaves behind the process doing the streaming
-* Remember position so user can restart movie from where they stopped
-* Solve both by having a monitor thread which sees what's playing and at what position, and when same media played again it can send a seek.
-Maybe implement CastListener subclass.

 # See also